Cr-cm/device_xiaomi_sirius/README.md

 Copyright (C) 2018 Revolution OS

-Device configuration for Xiaomi Mi 8
+Device configuration for Xiaomi Mi 8 SE
 =========================================

-The Xiaomi Mi 8 (codenamed _"dipper"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi 8 SE (codenamed _"sirius"_) is a high-end smartphone from Xiaomi.

 It was announced in May 2018.
 Release date was June 2018.